 • Healthy GI function.
 Decreased melatonin secretion is associated with increased intestinal permeability aka leaky gut and a marker of endotoxemia in alcoholics.
 [Am J Physiol Gastrointest Liver Physiol.
 2015 Jun 15;308(12)]

 Melatonin has been repeatedly shown to reduce symptoms of GERD, irritable bowel syndrome and ulcerative colitis, and prevent and heal gastric ulcers.
-Melatonin reduces gallbladder inflammation and inhibits gallstone formation by decreasing biliary levels of cholesterol and increasing the conversion of cholesterol into bile salts
+It lessens gallbladder inflammation and inhibits gallstone formation by decreasing biliary levels of cholesterol and increasing the conversion of cholesterol into bile salts

 • Stronger immune function by protecting against viral and bacterial infections.

-• Protects against mitochondrial toxins, reduces inflammation, and lessens oxidative damage by shielding the brain and central nervous system from free radicals.
-Melatonin production also removes toxins from the brain such as mercury, aluminum, cadmium, viruses, parasites and bacteria at night during deep sleep.
+• Protects against mitochondrial toxins, reduces inflammation, and lessens oxidative damage by shielding the brain and central nervous system from free radicals and oxidative stress removing toxins from the brain such as mercury, aluminum, cadmium, viruses, parasites and bacteria at night during deep sleep.

 Melatonin has a modulating effect for inflammatory cytokines like Th17, TNF-alpha and NF-kappa B — it’s a potent antioxidant the brain uses to heal itself, which is especially helpful in reducing inflammation with any type of brain trauma.